 Now, don’t get me wrong.
 I think blue herons are beautiful creatures and their behavior is only natural of course.
 Their very nature is being predators.
-When they attack your pond fish, it’s just their way to feed themselves and their young ones.
+When they use your pond as a restaurant, it’s just their way to feed themselves and their young ones.
 Their conduct is in their genes, and I don’t think you’d have much luck trying to turn a heron into a vegetarian or a vegan.
+However, you will want to protect your pond fish from herons and other predators and keep them safe.

 Garden ponds are usually quite small and compact compared to a heron’s natural hunting grounds such as big lakes or rivers.
 At the same time, they are comparatively well filled with fish.
 This is what makes ponds very attractive to them.
 Some herons even seem to use them as a kind of kindergarten for their offspring where they can teach them how to catch fish.
 Remember, hunting for fish is simply their natural behavior.
 They don’t bear a personal grudge against you!